 TransferWise’s commission is 0.5% for the majority of currencies; that commission can however increase depending on the currency.

-To send Euros from your bank account in Italy and receive Hong Kong Dollars in a Hong Kong bank account, for example, the commission is 0.5%.
+To send USD from your bank account in US and receive Hong Kong Dollars in a Hong Kong bank account, for example, the commission is 0.5%.

 Click here to find the commission rate for the currency you’re interested in.